creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

  - Plot the daily return with a chart
  - Simulate the movement of the stock price in the future with Monte Carlo Simulation

 Monte Carlo Simulation is a mathematical technique that generates random variables for modelling.
-I have briefly written a simple explanation of the simulation [here](https://creixotradeos.github.io/Random-walk-monte-carlo-python/)
+I have briefly written a simple explanation of the simulation [here](https://creixotradeos.github.io/Random-walk-monte-carlo-python/).

+First, before attempting to analyze a data, we first must gather the data.
+In Python, stock price data can be acquired with a relatively easy and automatic method.
+For this article

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI1OTEyMTA1XX0=
+eyJoaXN0b3J5IjpbLTExODkyODUxNjldfQ==
 -->